Selling Baked Goods at the Farmer's Market

 Test the Waters: Give It a Try

-As a novice baker, last summer I decided to take my baked goods on the road.
+As a novice baker, many summers ago, I decided to take my baked goods on the road.
 I usually bake for family and friends and was so excited to find out Virginia allows home bakers to sell their baked goodies at the Farmer's Market.
 WooHoooo!

 Initially, I signed up for a farmer's market that cost $30 a day for a spot.
 Luckily, I met some awesome folks who had an extra spot at another local farmer's market that was $50 for the season.
 Hey, that sounded pretty good to me, and the atmosphere was more communal, just what I was looking for.
 So I decided on a menu of six different flavors, bought an acrylic display case to keep my goods fresh and critter-free, got a cool sign made online, and I was good to go!